Marc Edwards (professor)

-Marc Edwards (born 1964) is a civil engineering/environmental engineer and the Charles Edward Via Professor of Civil and Environmental Engineering at Virginia Tech.
+Marc Edwards (born 1964) is an American civil and environmental engineer.
+He is a University Distinguished Professor in the Charles E. Via Jr. Department of Civil and Environmental Engineering at Virginia Tech.

-An expert on water treatment and corrosion, Edwards's research on elevated lead levels in Washington, DC's municipal water supply gained national attention, changed the city's recommendations on water use in homes with lead service pipes, and caused the Centers for Disease Control and Prevention to admit to publishing a report so rife with errors that a congressional investigation called it "scientifically indefensible."
+An expert on water treatment and corrosion, Edwards's research on elevated lead levels in Washington, D.C.'s municipal water supply gained national attention, changed the city's recommendations on water use in homes with lead service pipes, and caused the Centers for Disease Control and Prevention to admit to publishing a report so rife with errors that a congressional investigation called it "scientifically indefensible."
 He is considered one of the world's leading experts in water corrosion in home plumbing, and a nationally recognized expert on copper corrosion.
-He is also one of the whistleblowers in the Flint water crisis, along with Dr. Mona Hanna-Attisha.
+He is also one of the whistleblowers in the Flint water crisis, along with Dr. Mona Hanna.

 Edwards was named a MacArthur Fellow in 2007.
 The program cited him for "playing a vital role in ensuring the safety of drinking water and in exposing deteriorating water-delivery infrastructure in America’s largest cities."
 In 2004, Time magazine featured him as one of the United States' most innovative scientists.

 Biography

 Edwards, a native of the Buffalo, New York area, received a Bachelor of Science degree in biophysics from the State University of New York at Buffalo in 1986.
 He received his Master of Science in 1988 and his Ph.D. in engineering in 1991 from the University of Washington.

 Edwards taught at the University of Colorado at Boulder.
 In 1997, he joined the faculty of Virginia Tech's department of civil and environmental engineering.
 From 2001 to 2005, he served as president of the board of directors for the Association of Environmental Engineering and Science Professors.
 He delivered Virginia Tech's Graduate School Commencement address on December 19, 2008.

-He lives with his wife Jui-Ling and two children Ethan and Ailene in Blacksburg, Virginia.
+He lives with his wife Jui-Ling and their two children in Blacksburg, Virginia.